binipringle/contracts/_texts/0-outline.md

 - contest
 - standard insurance contract
 - at will employment
-- Rule: *an offer will implcitly require full performance if it requsts the offeree do something dangerous, risky, or unlikely to occur.*
+- Rule: an offer will implicitly require full performance if it requests the offeree do something dangerous, risky, or unlikely to occur.

 What are the implications of characterizing something as unilateral rather than bilateral?
 How do you know which is called for?

 - K interpretation
 - Look at parties' intent